 Instructions

-- Transfer salad to a serving platter and top with chopped peanuts, Mandarin oranges, and sesame seeds.
-Serve with remaining peanut dressing on the side.
+- Finish and serve: Transfer salad to a serving platter.
+Top with ¼ cup toasted peanuts, 1 10-ounce can sugar-free Mandarin oranges (drained), and 1 tablespoon white sesame seeds.
+Serve the remaining peanut dressing on the side.

 Nutrition